RalphsCode/Lesson39-Assignment02/README.md

-# Getting Started with Create React App
+# RalphsCode React Router Practice

+# Dogs App.
+Lists dog names, with ability to click on a dog name to get details about that particular dog (including an adorable photo!)

+# Code Bases:
+JavaScript, React, React Router, Components, Props, URL Paramaters, Create React App.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).